 There is also practice guidance to support you in your day-to-day work as a registered domiciliary care worker.

 Do I need to pay a fee?

-There will be a fee for registration, which will need to be paid every year.
+Yes a fee must be paid every year.

 Will I need to renew my registration?